khalid-hussain/theprophetsprayer/README.md

 1. But the book is already available on the website mentioned under 'Sources'?

   **Ans:** Yes that is correct.
-However, the site design is quite old, still using HTML tables for layout and all the Arabic sections are poor quality images; we hope to rectify these problems insha'Allah.
+However, the site design is quite old, still using HTML tables for layout and all the Arabic sections are poor quality images; we hope to rectify these problems.

 # Dependencies